top of page

 • You want immediate feedback from the market

-With ads, you can:
+With paid ads, you can:

 • Start generating traffic almost instantly